zowe/docs-site/docs/user-guide/api-mediation/wto-message-on-startup.md

-# Configure initial API Mediation Layer startup message for Syslog
+# Configuring initial API Mediation Layer startup message for Syslog

 :::info Role: system programmer
 :::

-:::note Functionality is available from Zowe 2.18
+:::note Functionality of this feature is available from Zowe 2.18.
 :::

-The goal is to make sure that Syslog contains one message that clearly states that the API Mediation Layer is started and ready.
-Usually this is used together with Workload Automation tools to manage the lifecycle of Zowe.
+Startup of the API Mediation Layer can be configured to present a message in the Syslog that the API Mediation Layer is started and ready.
+This setup is typically used in combination with Workload Automation tools to manage the lifecycle of Zowe.

-The required functionality requires following changes to the zowe.yaml
+This functionality requires the following changes to the zowe.yaml:

-1) Change property `zowe.sysMessages` by adding the `- "ZWWEAM001I""` value
+1. Change the property `zowe.sysMessages` by adding the value `- "ZWWEAM001I""`
     ```
     zowe:
       # >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>